 Ischæmum angustifolium.
 BHABUR GRASS OF INDIA.

 Endogen.
-Graminca.
-A perenuial grass.
-A grass closely approaching the esparto in habit, and possessing the qualities requisite for paper manufacture which was first bronght to notice by Dr. King, of the Royal Botanical
+Graminew.
+A perennial grass.
+A grass closely approaching the esparto in habit, and possessing the qualities requisite for paper manufacture which was first brought to notice by Dr. King, of the Royal Botanical